 Check the ISA accepts transfers in

-Not all Cash ISA providers will accept money transffered from ISAs with different banks or building societies.
+Not all cash ISA providers will accept money transferred from ISAs with different banks or building societies.

 Can you access the money?